-1. Question: Are any employees, contractors, or service providers going to be "grandfathered" under the background screening requirement in this section?
+1. Question: Are any employees, contractors or service providers going to be "grandfathered" under the background-screening requirement in this section?

-Answer: Only employees, contractors, or service providers who have had a background screening check within the previous five years from the implementation date of the standard will be "grandfathered" for the purposes of this section.
-All others will have to have either an update screening or initial screening conducted, depending upon the length of time since the last screening or the current unrestricted access to critical cyber assets.
+Answer: Only employees, contractors or service providers who have had a background screening check within the previous 5 years from the implementation date of the Standard will be "grandfathered" for the purposes of this section.
+All others will have to have either an update screening or initial screening conducted, depending upon the length of time since the last screening or the current unrestricted access to Critical Cyber Assets.

-2. Question: What are the screening requirements for this section?
-None are specified under section 2.4, Background Screening?
+2. Question: What are the Background Screening requirements for this section?

-Answer: As indicated in section 2.4.3, the screen should be conducted in accordance with all applicable laws and agreements, and leaves the specific components of the screening process to those entities subject to the standard.
-As a minimum, a social security number verification and seven-year criminal check are required.
+Answer: As indicated, the screen should be conducted in accordance with all applicable laws and agreements, and leaves the specific components of the screening process to those entities subject to the Standard.
+As a minimum, identity verification and a seven-year criminal check are required.
 However, it is recommended that additional checks such as employment history, education verification, professional certifications, etc., be reviewed where warranted and where applicable to the position.
 Further guidance on the administration of background screening programs can be found in reference documents such as "LPA Background Check Protocol" published by the Labor Policy Association (ISBN 0-9667568-8-6), and the Fair Credit Reporting Act, where applicable.